kestra-io/docs/docs/developer-guide/flowable/README.md

 By default, Kestra will launch each task on a fresh filesystem and on a new worker instance.

-This task will run sequentially keeping the same filesystem allowing reuse previous task file on next tasks and keep tracking of execution time for each task.
-This task is mostly useful when working with large filesystem operation.
+This task will run sequentially all tasks keeping the same filesystem allowing reuse of the previous task file on the next tasks and keeping track of execution time for each task.
+This task is mostly useful when working with large filesystem operations.

 ```yaml
 id: worker